tristanic/isolde/isolde/docs/source/tutorials/intro/cryo_intro/cryo_intro.rst

 .. figure:: images/volume_hidden.png

-... and associate the new map with the model using either ISOLDE's "Associate real-space map with current model" button or
+\... and associate the new map with the model using either ISOLDE's "Add map(s) to working mode" widget or

 `clipper assoc #2 to #1`__